wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 * `[post, multipart, 'p4', array, 1]` — `7`
 * `[post, multipart, 'p4', pollution]` — `6,7`

-If a file name is specified in the `Content‑Disposition` header, the file is considered to be loaded in this parameter, and the parameter will look like this:
+If a file name is specified in the `Content‑Disposition` header, then the file is considered to be loaded in this parameter.
+The parameter will look like this:

 * `[post, multipart, 'someparam', file]` — file contents

 #### viewstate

-Designed to analyze the session state, the technology is used by Microsoft ASP.NET.
-Can be applied only to the request body.
+Designed to analyze the session state.
+The technology is used by Microsoft ASP.NET, and can be applied only to the request body.

 Filters: